bgitschlag/MiSelf/README.md

 # MiSelf
 Python script for modeling evolutionary dynamics of selfish mitochondrial genomes.

-This document provides guidance on formatting input files for the MiSelf script (to see example input files, see supplementary data files of Gitschlag et al. 2024).
+This document provides guidance on formatting input files for the MiSelf script (to see example input files, see source data files of Gitschlag et al. 2024).

 INTRA-ORGANISMAL SELECTION DATA: